vscode-neovim/vscode-neovim/README.md

 }
 ```

-### Determining if running in vscode in your init.vim
+### Conditional init.vim

-This should do the trick:
+To determine if neovim is running in vscode, add to your init.vim:

 ```vim
 if exists('g:vscode')